-Each noninterested Trustee is compensated for his or her services according to a fee schedule adopted by the Board of Trustees, and receives a fee that consists of an annual retainer and a committee service component.
-The Fund pays each noninterested Trustee a pro rata share, as described below, of: (i) an annual retainer of \$279,000(1); (ii) an additional annual retainer of \$150,000 for serving as the Chairperson of the noninterested Trustees; (iii) an additional annual retainer of \$72,500 for Committee Service; (iv) an additional annual retainer of \$15,000 for serving on four or more Committees, not including the Ad Hoc Committee; (v) an additional annual retainer of \$35,000 for serving as the Governance Committee Chairperson, the Audit Committee Chairperson, the Compliance Committee Chairperson, the Contract Review Committee Chairperson or the Portfolio Management Committee Chairperson (to be split evenly in the event of Co-Chairpersons); (vi) the Chairperson of an Ad Hoc Committee will receive \$5,000 for any six-month period the Ad Hoc Committee is in existence and meets, with the six-month periods being October 1 through March 31 and April 1 through September 30; and (vii) out-of-pocket expenses.
-The pro rata share paid by the Fund is based on the Fund's average net assets as a percentage of the average net assets of all the funds in the Eaton Vance family of funds.
-During the fiscal year ended January 31, 2021, the Trustees of the Fund earned the following compensation in their capacities as members of the Eaton Vance Fund Boards(2):
+Each noninterested Trustee is compensated for his or her services according to a fee schedule adopted by each Board of Trustees, and receives a fee that consists of an annual retainer and a committee service component.
+Each Fund pays each noninterested Trustee a pro rata share, as described below, of: (i) an annual retainer of \$315,000; (ii) an additional annual retainer of \$150,000 for serving as the Chairperson of the noninterested Trustees; (iii) an additional annual retainer of \$82,500 for Committee Service; (iv) an additional annual retainer of \$15,000 for serving on four or more Committees, not including the Ad Hoc Committee; (v) an additional annual retainer of \$35,000 for serving as the Governance Committee Chairperson, the Audit Committee Chairperson, the Compliance Committee Chairperson, the Contract Review Committee Chairperson or the Portfolio Management Committee Chairperson (to be split evenly in the event of Co-Chairpersons); (vi) the Chairperson of an Ad Hoc Committee will receive \$5,000 for any six-month period the Ad Hoc Committee is in existence and meets, with the six-month periods being October 1 through March 31 and April 1 through September 30; and (vii) out-of-pocket expenses.
+The pro rata share paid by each Fund is based on the Fund's average net assets as a percentage of the average net assets of all the funds in the Eaton Vance family of funds.
+During the fiscal year ended November 30, 2023, the noninterested Trustees of each Fund earned the following compensation in their capacities as Trustees of each Fund.
+For the calendar year ended December 31, 2023, the noninterested Trustees earned the following compensation in their capacities as members of the Eaton Vance Fund Boards(1):